asibahi/asibahi.github.io/Thoughts/Linebreaking.md

 # Knuth's Linebreaking Algorithm for non-Programmers

-Hello.
-My name is Abdul Rahman Sibahi.
 I am an architect (the phyical kind), not a programmer, and I am interested in Typesetting and fonts.
 The common wisdom online is that Knuth's linebreaking algorithm, implemented for TeX some time back, is the all end all way to typeset text on a printed page.
 But there are no clear explanations of what the algorithm *is*, beyond handwavey explanations of boxes and glue and penalties.
 I, being a lemming, strove to understand the algorithm, and I believe I can explain it succinctly.
 I promise not to use the phrase "Dynamic Programming".

 [Here is Donald Knuth and Michael Plass's 1981 paper](http://www.eprg.org/G53DOC/pdfs/knuth-plass-breaking.pdf).
 It is more thorough and rigorous than what I am writing here.
 [Here is another article explaining the algorithm in a different manner](https://github.com/jaroslov/knuth-plass-thoughts/blob/master/plass.md).